anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **1 Corinthians 10.1-13** says of Israel's history that 'these things occurred as examples for us, so that we might not desire evil as they did'.
-* **Luke 13.1-9** says, 'unless you repent, you will all perish'. **Isaiah 55.1-9** says, 'Seek the L<span style="font-variant:small-caps">ord</span> ... let the wicked forsake their way, ... let them return to the L<span style="font-variant:small-caps">ord</span>, that he may have mercy on them'. **Psalm 63.1-9** (EV: 1-8) says, 'eagerly I seek you'.
+* **Luke 13.1-9** has Jesus warning the people of God's displeasure with them and calling them to repent: 'unless you repent, you will all perish'. **Isaiah 55.1-9** says, 'Seek the L<span style="font-variant:small-caps">ord</span> ... let the wicked forsake their way, ... let them return to the L<span style="font-variant:small-caps">ord</span>, that he may have mercy on them'. **Psalm 63.1-9** (EV: 1-8) says, 'eagerly I seek you'. **1 Corinthians 10.1-13** is a warning of God's displeasure with his people and a call to repentance.

 ## Lent 4